Skip to content

 ‘Trump Accounts’ Could Be Better.
 Here’s How.

-4 min readBy: Alex Muresianu
+5 min readBy: Sam Cluggish, Alex Muresianu

 Key Points

-• Rather than adding another overly complicated savings vehicle to the mix, the ideal solution would be to scrap the current piecemeal savings system in favor of Universal Savings Accounts.
+• Rather than adding another overly complicated savings vehicle to the mix, the ideal solution would be to scrap the current piecemeal savings system in favor of universal savings accounts.

 What Are Trump Accounts?